Fujifilm X-Pro2 versus Fujifilm X100F

 |Sony RX10 III (⇒ lft | rgt)||1-inch||20.0||5472||3648||4K/30p||23.1||12.6||472||70|

 Beyond body and sensor, cameras can and do differ across a range of features.
 The X-Pro2 and the X100F are similar in the sense that both feature an electronic viewfinder, which is helpful when framing images in bright sunlight.
 Moreover, their viewfinders offer an identical resolution of 2360k dots.
-The adjacent table lists some of the other core features of the Fujifilm X-Pro2 and Fujifilm X100F along with similar information for a selection of comparators.
+The table below summarizes some of the other core capabilities of the Fujifilm X-Pro2 and Fujifilm X100F in connection with corresponding information for a sample of similar cameras.
 If needed, the dpreview camera hub, for example, contains further detail on the cameras' specs.

 |Fujifilm X-Pro2 (⇒ rgt)||2360||no||3.0||1620||fixed||no||8000||8.0||no||no|